 Modern accounting education is complex and often misunderstood.
 It is not about mundane bookkeeping.
-To study accounting is to study information systems and controls, financial reporting, analysis, taxation, decision-making, managing technology, and business strategy.
-Accounting majors may choose to become a partner in an international accounting firm, the owner of a CPA practice, or a corporate controller or chief financial officer.
-UTA Accounting students perform exceptionally well on the Uniform CPA Exam.
-They typically achieve among the highest results in the State.
+To study accounting is to study information systems and controls, financial reporting, analysis, taxation, decision-making, technology management, and business strategy.
+Accounting majors may choose to become a partner in an international accounting firm, the owner of a CPA practice, a corporate controller, or chief financial officer.
+UTA Accounting students perform exceptionally well on the Uniform CPA Exam, typically achieving among the highest results in the state.